Query performance improvement - Amazon Redshift

 If none of the preceding is true, you can also see if any of the tables in your query have data skew by running the query in Identifying tables with data skew or unsorted rows.

 To fix this issue, review the distribution styles for the tables in the query and see if any improvements can be made.
 Remember to weigh the performance of this query against the performance of other important queries and the system overall before making any changes.
-For more information, see Working with data distribution styles.
+For more information, see Data distribution for query optimization.

 Insufficient memory allocated to the query